Semiconductor atomic structure

 - Nucleus has a positive charge which attracts the electrons.Electrons would fall into nucleus if they don’t have required centrifugal force for their motion.So electrons travels in stable orbit with right velocity for centrifugal force to balance the nucleus attraction.

 - Now the electrons in each permitted orbit have a certain fixed amount of energy.
-Larger the radius of orbit ,the greater is the energy of electron.
+Larger the radius of orbit ,the greater is the energy of electrons.

 - If some additional energy is given to the electron it jumps to the larger orbit.Then the atom is said to be in the state of excitation.This state doesn’t last long since the electrons soon falls back to the original state or orbit and when it falls back to the original state , it radiates the acquired energy in the form of heat , light etc.